-Much of Whitesheet plantation is designated as part of the Holt & West Moors Heaths SSSI, as well as the Dorset Heaths SAC and Dorset Heathlands SPA and Ramsar sites.
+Much of Whitesheet plantation is designated as part of the Holt & West Moors Heaths SSSI, as well as the Dorset Heaths SAC and Dorset Heathlands SPA and RAMSAR sites.
 Over the period of the former plan, significant areas of non-native trees have been removed from the eastern end of the site.
-Whitesheet is also part of a HLS grazing agreement to improve its biodiversity and habitat condition.
-Whitesheet has been the subject of considerable interest from Natural England and other partners involved in Natural Flood Management in relation to issues of wet heath and mire drying out, due to the historic forestry ridge and furrow profiles and networks of herringbone drains.
-Unfortunately water quality issues from adjacent ground currently prevent restoration from taking place, as this would divert potentially contaminated water into a wider area.
-Part of Park Copse is designated as a planted Ancient Woodland Site (PAWS) and both Daffodil Copse and Stable Copse contain elements of native woodland.
+Whitesheet is grazed under agreement by The National Trust to improve its biodiversity and habitat condition.
+Whitesheet is subject to a felling licence to restore mire habitat in relation to issues of wet heath and mire drying out due to the historic forestry ridge and furrow profiles and networks of herringbone drains.
+Park Copse and Stable Copse contain areas designated as a Planted Ancient Woodland Site (PAWS).
 The plan proposes management in these areas to maintain and expand the native woodland interest.

 Notable species found within the wider block include the EPS species hazel dormouse, sand lizard and smooth snake and the UK BAP Priority Species dingy mocha.
-Three areas within Park Copse, Whitesheet and Udden's are actively managed to maintain and enhance the habitat for the dingy mocha.
-This largely involves the coppicing of sallow (Salix caprea) along ride edges and within hedges.
+Areas within Park Copse, Whitesheet and Udden's are actively managed to maintain and enhance the habitat for the dingy mocha.
+This largely involves the coppicing of sallow along ride edges and within hedges.

 Cannon Hill is a significant 'door step' woodland with the community of Colehill immediately abutting the forest in the south-west corner.
 Its primary importance is for informal recreation.
-Over the last 8 years Forestry England has worked with the 'Friends of Udden's and Cannon Hill.'
+Over the last 12 years Forestry England has worked with the 'Friends of Uddens and Cannon Hill.'
 This local group has delivered much ongoing work to improve the woodland for both people and wildlife.

-Blunt's Farm is the area to the south of Udden's Plantation and the A31 and to the east of Udden's Drive.
+Blunt's Farm is the area to the south of Uddens Plantation and the A31 and to the east of Uddens Drive.
 It comprises of compartments 2720, 2722 & 2723 which total just over 30ha by area.
 This area has been allocated within the Christchurch and East Dorset Local Plan (5.2.5) as "an existing strategic employment allocation that performs a key role in meeting future employment needs identified for Eastern Dorset in the Bourne mouth, Dorset and Poole Workspace Strategy (2016)."
 Any future use of this land will be subject to an approved planning application that will then take priority over this Forest Plan.

-Summary Statistics of Habitat Types: Cannon Hill, Udden's Plantation & Whitesheet
+Summary Statistics of Habitat Types: Cannon Hill, Uddens Plantation & Whitesheet